larynxmith/project2-whose-wine-is-it/README.md

 # whose-wine-is-it

-Whose Wine Is It is an application where a user can create a profile, search a database with over 33000 different wine ratings from 13 countries, and add them to their own personal list, with the ability to mark them as wines they have had or wish to have one day
+Whose Wine Is It is an application where a user can create a profile, search a database with over 33000 different wine ratings from 13 countries, and add them to their own personal list, with the ability to mark them as wines they have had or wish to have one day.

 ## Resources Used

-The API used for this was Global Wine Score API Documentation(https://globalwinescore.docs.apiary.io.
+The API used for this was Global Wine Score API Documentation(https://globalwinescore.docs.apiary.io).